 - 1.1 Access to a decent, safe and secure home is seen as a basic right, but for many, houses are too expensive and the choices of high quality homes are limited.
 On a simple measure of affordability most parts of the country experience house prices well in excess of the 'affordable' ratio of 4:1, where local average house prices are four times local average income levels.
-Three Rivers is no different, in fact with an affordability ratio at around 16:1 it is one of the least affordable areas outside London1. - 1.2 The Government considers that increasing the supply of housing is key to improving the affordability of housing.
+Three Rivers is no different, in fact with an affordability ratio at around 14:4 it is one of the least affordable areas outside London1. - 1.2 The Government considers that increasing the supply of housing is key to improving the affordability of housing.
 Whilst this simplifies a very complex issue, the Government is focused on increasing the supply of new homes across the country by removing barriers to development.
 In the 2017 Budget, the Government announced that it would enable the housing market to deliver 300,000 homes a year on average by the mid-2020s.
-This objective to increase the number of new homes is reflected in the revised National Planning Policy Framework (NPPF, February 2019) and the introduction of the Housing Delivery Test. - 1.3 Paragraph 75 of the NPPF states that "Where the housing delivery test indicates that delivery has fallen below 95% of the authority's housing requirement over the previous three years, the authority should prepare an action plan in line with national planning guidance, to assess the causes of under-delivery and identify actions to increase delivery in future years." - 1.4 The Housing Delivery Test is an annual measure of housing delivery which compares 'total net homes delivered' against 'number of homes required' over a rolling three year period.
+This objective to increase the number of new homes is reflected in the revised National Planning Policy Framework (NPPF, June 2021) and the introduction of the Housing Delivery Test. - 1.3 Paragraph 76 of the NPPF states that "To maintain the supply of housing, local planning authorities should monitor progress in building out sites which have permission.
+Where the Housing Delivery Test indicates that delivery has fallen below 95% of the local planning authority's housing requirement over the previous three years, the authority should prepare an action plan in line with national planning guidance, to assess the causes of under-delivery and identify actions to increase delivery in future years." - 1.4 The Housing Delivery Test is an annual measure of housing delivery which compares 'total net homes delivered' against 'number of homes required' over a rolling three year period.
 As the Council's Core Strategy was adopted in 2011 it is considered out-of-date (over 5 years from adoption).
 This meant that the calculation was made against the Government's local housing need figures.
 This resulted in a significant increase from the Core Strategy target of 180 dwellings per year.
 The standard method for calculating housing need was only introduced by the NPPF in July 2018.
-As such, the Council was retrospectively judged against a target it was not aware of at the time. - 1.5 The Housing Delivery Test Result for Three Rivers District Council was published by the Secretary of State in January 2021.
-Three Rivers District Council scored 54% and in response to this, the Council has produced a Housing Delivery Test Action Plan.
+As such, the Council was retrospectively judged against a target it was not aware of at the time. - 1.5 The Housing Delivery Test Result for Three Rivers District Council was published by the Secretary of State in January 2022.
+Three Rivers District Council scored 46% and in response to this, the Council has produced a Housing Delivery Test Action Plan.
 By preparing an Action Plan, the Council is positively responding to the challenge of increasing its housing delivery. - 1.6 The Action Plan analyses the reasons for the under-delivery of new homes and sets out actions to improve housing delivery within the District.
 The actions identified in this document aim to stimulate delivery, however action will also be required by others, particularly landowners, housebuilders and registered providers, to respond to this challenge and significantly increase the level of house building.
-This Action Plan should be seen as part of the response, together with those planned by housebuilders, developers, registered providers, land agents, communities and Government Departments.
+This Action Plan should be seen as part of the response, together